Digital Audio Denmark DAD FAQ

 How many channels of AES I/O is supported?

 The AX32 has a standard 8 AES I/O, which provides 16 mono channels in and 16 mono channels out.
-There is no current way of expanding the number of AES I/O’s in the AX32.
-DAD is exploring the possibility of doing an option card that would be installed in one of the 8 I/O slots.
-This would be implemented based on demand.
+There are also optional 8 AES,EBU I/O cards available that will fit in any of the 8 slots in the back of the AX32 expanding the number of AES I/O’s in the AX32.

 How do the dual HDX outputs work?
 Are they mirrored, or separate banks of channels?